Geffreyvanderbos/geffre/src/note/logitech-options-opensource-alternative.md

 Best part?
 It's open source.
 When your wallet allows, [donate](https://github.com/sponsors/linearmouse) to the project.
 Thank you, Jiahao Lu and the many contributers.

 Chef's kiss.

+UPDATE: Some readers have recommended [Mac Mouse Fix](https://macmousefix.com/).
+They've implented smooth scrolling, that's the main difference.
+It's also Open Source, however after the 30 day trail they do ask for a $2.99 + taxes.
+Which is totally fair.